Best invoicing apps for UK tradespeople in 2026: honest comparison

 Quick answer

-For UK tradespeople, the best invoicing app depends on what you need.
-InvoiceAdept is free and built specifically for trades.
-Tradify (£34/month) is the pick if you need full job management.
-QuickBooks (from £12/month) and Xero (from £19.50/month) are better if you want full accounting with MTD filing.
-FreshBooks (from £12/month) sits in the middle.
-Invoice Ninja is free but not UK-focused.
+The best invoicing app for UK tradespeople depends on your needs.
+InvoiceAdept is free and designed for trades.
+Tradify (£34/month) is excellent for managing jobs.
+QuickBooks (from £12/month) and Xero (from £19.50/month) are good for detailed accounting with MTD filing.
+FreshBooks (from £12/month) is a reasonable option.
+Invoice Ninja is free but not UK-specific.

 What tradespeople actually need from invoicing software

-Before comparing apps, let us be clear about what matters for a trade business.
-Your needs are different from a freelance graphic designer or an e-commerce shop.
+Before choosing apps, consider what's essential for a trade business.
+Your needs differ from a freelance designer or online shop.

-Speed on mobile matters most.
-You are creating invoices on site from your phone, not at a desk.
-If it takes more than 2 minutes to create and send an invoice, you will not use it consistently.
-Quote to invoice conversion is the second priority, because you quote a job, the customer accepts, and you need that quote to become an invoice without retyping everything.
-Automatic payment reminders come next, because you are not going to remember to chase 15 outstanding invoices while you are fitting a kitchen.
-Online card payments with a pay-now button on the invoice let customers pay immediately instead of promising to "do a bank transfer later."
-CIS support matters if you work in construction.
-And MTD compliance is now non-negotiable for many sole traders from April 2026.
+Speed on mobile is important.
+You're invoicing on site from your phone, not at a desk.
+If it takes over 2 minutes to create and send an invoice, it’s impractical.
+Converting quotes to invoices is vital because you quote a job, the customer agrees, and you need that quote to become an invoice without retyping.
+Automatic payment reminders are necessary because you can't remember to chase 15 outstanding invoices while fitting a kitchen.
+Online card payments with a pay-now button on the invoice allow customers to pay immediately instead of saying they'll "do a bank transfer later."
+CIS support is necessary if you work in construction.
+MTD compliance is now required for many sole traders from April 2026.

-Everything else is nice to have.
-Expense tracking, profit reports, bank feeds, useful but not the core requirement.
-You need to get paid.
-Fast.
-With minimal admin.
+Everything else is a bonus.
+Expense tracking, profit reports, and bank feeds are handy but not the main need.
+You need to get paid quickly, with minimal admin.

 The apps compared